The Power of Validation: Supporting Your Child Through Eating Disorder Recovery

 1. It Addresses the Root Causes:

-Chevese and Amy Pershing provide a thorough explanation of how the diet industry, weight bias, and weight stigma all work together to contribute to the development and persistence of eating disorders.
+Authors Chevese Turner and Amy Pershing provide a thorough explanation of how the diet industry, weight bias, and weight stigma all work together to contribute to the development and persistence of eating disorders.
 Many individuals with BED have endured significant weight stigma and bullying, which often begin in childhood.
 Tragically, these experiences are pervasive in peer groups, families, and even healthcare settings.
 In an attempt to avoid further stigma, many people turn to dieting as a way to change their bodies, but this often worsens their relationship with food and deepens the cycle of disordered eating.
 It is estimated that up to 70% of those experiencing binge eating pursue weight loss services often making the eating disorder worse.
 They also delve into systemic oppression and its role in fostering BED.

 The book also makes it clear that effective treatment for BED lies in psychological support and nutritional rehabilitation—not weight loss interventions.